 Like all LG OLED TVs, all four subpixels are never lit at the same time.
 You can see other subpixel photos here and here.

-Unfortunately, due to the nearly instantaneous pixel response time of the LG G2 OLED, there's noticeable stutter with low frame rate content.
+Unfortunately, due to the nearly instantaneous pixel response time of the LG G2, there's noticeable stutter with low frame rate content.
 It's especially noticeable in slow panning shots in movies.
 The black frame insertion feature and the motion interpolation feature can both help reduce the appearance of stutter, but they both have their drawbacks.

-The LG G2 OLED can almost always remove judder when watching 24p movies or TV shows, even from sources that can only send a 60Hz signal, like a cable box.
+The TV can almost always remove judder when watching 24p movies or TV shows, even from sources that can only send a 60Hz signal, like a cable box.
 Unlike previous LG TVs, the Real Cinema setting has to be enabled to remove judder.
 Sadly, because the black frame insertion (BFI) feature can only flicker at 60Hz on the G2, movies aren't judder-free when BFI is enabled.

-The LG G2 has fantastic low input lag, resulting in a very responsive gaming experience.
+The TV has very low input lag, resulting in a very responsive gaming experience.
 Although it's still not as good as high-end gaming monitors, it's better than most TVs, and it's good enough for most gamers.
 These results are with the Prevent Input Delay setting set to 'Boost', which reduces input lag by 2-3 ms. Like most TVs, the input lag is too high outside of 'Game Mode' for competitive reaction-based games.
-Unfortunately, the input lag is much higher when sending a 4:3 signal, so it's not great for retro gaming:

 This TV supports all common formats, and it displays chroma 4:4:4 properly, which is important for clear text from a PC.
 Unlike some other brands, 4k @ 120Hz is displayed perfectly, with no resolution-halving or other issues.

-This TV is fully compatible with everything the PS5 and Xbox Series S|X support, including the variable refresh rate feature on the PS5.
-It also has four ports that support HDMI 2.1 bandwidth, which is great if you have both consoles or are looking to connect a PC as well.
+This TV is fully compatible with everything the Xbox Series X|S support, such as 1440p @ 120Hz, 4K @ 120Hz, and both Freesync and HDMI Forum VRR.
+It also has four ports that support HDMI 2.1 bandwidth, which is great if you have multiple HDMI 2.1 consoles or are looking to connect a PC as well.

 All four HDMI ports support 48Gbps bandwidth, which is an improvement over the LG G1 OLED.
 This allows you to send 4k @ 120Hz signals with 12-bit color and full chroma 4:4:4, which is great for PC users.

 Unfortunately, this TV can't passthrough any DTS formats, which is disappointing as many Blu-rays use this format for their main audio track.
+If you like this TV but would have loved DTS support, check out the LG C3 OLED.

 This TV comes with the same magic remote found on previous models.
 The remote can be used as a pointer, making it very easy to navigate through menus.
 The TV now supports hands-free voice control, through microphones on the TV itself.
 Unfortunately, there's no physical switch to disable the microphones if you're concerned about privacy.
 Voice control works well, though, and you can use it to change inputs, open apps, search within apps for content, and even adjust basic settings.